Pence, White House and Hill aides meet amid shutdown impasse

 Trump threatens to bypass Congress to get border wallJan.
 5, 201902:37

-Saturday's session was led by administration officials including Vice President Mike Pence, Homeland Security Secretary Kirstjen Nielsen and White House senior adviser Jared Kushner, with acting chief of staff Mick Mulvaney and legislative affairs director Shahira Knight in attendance, following a sitdown in the White House Situation Room for what aides described as a “pre-briefing.”
+Saturday's session was led by administration officials including Pence, Nielsen and White House senior adviser Jared Kushner, with acting chief of staff Mick Mulvaney and legislative affairs director Shahira Knight in attendance, following a sitdown in the White House Situation Room for what aides described as a “pre-briefing.”

 Staff for top congressional leaders also attended the meeting including aides to House Speaker Nancy Pelosi, D-Calif., House Majority Leader Steny Hoyer, D-Md., House Minority Leader Kevin McCarthy, R-Calif., House Minority Whip Steve Scalise, R-La., and Senate Minority Leader Chuck Schumer, D-N.Y.